So, here is the deal.

 Facebook continues to grow like a wildfire in emerging and developing regions, but its huge popularity in those territories has certainly yet to show in ad spend.
 It goes without saying that this marks spectacular opportunities for social advertisers while competition is still modest.
 And thus we conclude where we started – by looking at Facebook.

-Oh, and just in case you haven’t done so already, why don’t you go ahead and grab yourself a free copy of our Global Search and Social Report covering 32 important global markets?
-You won’t regret it!
+Oh, and just in case you have not done so already, why not go ahead and grab yourself a free copy of our Global Search and Social Report covering 32 important global markets?
+You will not regret it!

 Latest posts by Immanuel Simonsen (see all)